 - Turn the crock pot to low and cook for 3-4 hours (depending on the size of the chicken and the heat of your pot) until the chicken is just cooked.

-- Gently remove the chicken to a bowl and allow to cook slightly.
+- Gently remove the chicken to a bowl and allow to cool slightly.
 Wearing optional gloves to protect your hands from the hot meat, remove the perfectly cooked chicken and place in a separate bowl.
-Put the bones, skin, and other ‘bits’ back into the crock pot with the broth.
+Put the bones, skin, and other ‘bits' back into the crock pot with the broth.

 - Add apple cider vinegar to the pot of bones and broth, cover, and continue simmering on low for 6-12 hours or until the bones break easily.